heartolazor/pokefursfarm/README.md

 # PokeFursFarm
-Ready to drop ModPack for PokeFursFarm
+Ready to drop ModPack for Stardew Valley's PokeFurs Farm